 In-person meetings are held monthly on the second Thursday of the month from September through June at a rotating location in and around Seattle and can be attended virtually.
 These meetings provide opportunities to network with colleagues, share ideas and hear presentations from leading researchers and other experts.
 Please join this partnership to receive meeting announcements.

 The Partnership emerged in response to the interests and requests expressed by various constituents of the three organizations.
 TEDX has long been a leader in defining the field of endocrine disruption science, based on and continuing the work of founder Dr. Theo Colborn.
 Carol Kwiatkowski, TEDX’s Executive Director since 2008, continues to expand Dr. Colborn’s work.
 HEAL is a network of public interest groups working in Europe and internationally concerned with environmental health threats and opportunities, with a sharp focus on EDCs in products and the EDC regulations within the EU.
 Genon Jensen, Founder and Executive Director of HEAL, coordinates the EDC Free Europe campaign to support effective and health-promoting EDC regulations within the EU.
 CBRC conducts environmental monitoring for chemicals with EDC properties in affected US communities, including fire fighters, farmworkers and populations living near oil and gas production sites.
 Directed by Sharyle Patton, CBRC research provides the robust exposure data necessary to leverage awareness and guide decision making among communities, health care providers, regulatory agencies and others.
-PEDS is a new Commonweal program directed by Jerry Heindel.
-It aims to foster the development, integration, and coordination of activities (scientific, educational, outreach, and policy) related to understanding the actions of endocrine disrupting chemicals and their effects.
-PEDS works with scientists, organizations, advocacy groups, scientific societies, and local EDC working groups to educate and provide current and timely resources on the role of EDCs in disease and dysfunctions.
+HEEDS.org (Healthy Environment and Endocrine Disruptor Strategies) is a Commonweal program directed by Jerry Heindel.
+HEEDS is a non-profit multidisciplinary coalition of scientists dedicated to improving communication, coordination, and collaboration in the endocrine disruption field.
+HEEDS was developed by scientists for scientists.
+It operates via an advisory board.
+There are no memberships or fees.
+HEEDS is open to ideas that can help move endocrine disruption science forward, increase collaboration across scientific disciplines, and communicate results to the general public and policy arena.
 View a list of calls and webinars from this partnership.

 This partnership works to strengthen transatlantic cooperation by engaging both US and European partners interested in the impact of environmental exposures on human health.
 The Health and Environment Alliance (HEAL), based in Brussels, Belgium, works in partnership to explore the emerging science and policy to reduce the burden of environmental contaminants.
 We aim to provide a space for health professionals, scientists, researchers, community groups, government agents and health-affected and vulnerable groups to connect, share and discuss new research findings on a wide range of environmental drivers of health outcomes that impact both the US and Europe.
 We do this by distributing influential research articles and hosting partnership calls featuring new studies to deepen the resource base available to partners in both networks.